fboucquez/symbol-bootstrap/docs/presetGuides.md

 **Hint:**

-You can provide some Private Keys, and some Public Keys in your custom preset.
-Remember to encrypt when Private Keys are provided!
+You can mix private and public keys in your custom presets.
+Remember to encrypt the file when private keys are provided!

 ### Private Key Security Mode.